klux21/callback_printf/README.txt

 by caring the conditions of the license.
 I doubt that anybody has a problem with the changed license because there wasn't any feedback because of the much more restrictive license conditions of the GPL before either.
-It would be nice if other people adopt that license.
+It would be nice if more people would use that license.

 Kind regards,